vaginessa/dns-wiki/FAQ.md

 <a name="FAQ40"></a>
 ##### (40) Is there a BusyBox solution that doesn't need root?

-> Yes, there is a solution coded by [Jared Burrows](https://plus.google.com/+JaredBurrows).
-It doesn't provide all extra binaries but the most common used are included in this package.
-Visit [this page](http://www.burrowsapps.com/) for more information, or get it directly via [Google Play Store](https://play.google.com/store/apps/details?id=burrows.apps.busybox.paid&hl=en).
+> Yes, there is a solution coded by [Jared Burrows](https://plus.google.com/+JaredBurrows) but it doesn't provide all extra binaries, the most common used are included in this package.
+Visit [this page](http://www.burrowsapps.com/) for more information, or get it directly from [Google Play Store](https://play.google.com/store/apps/details?id=burrows.apps.busybox.paid&hl=en).
 We not recommend to use it!

 <a name="FAQ41"></a>
 ##### (41) What is UID?